 I headed up the slabs and just picked my way up.
 I came to the overhanging slab and had fun getting up it.
 It went through my head that this would be fun on the way down but I wasn't too worried.
 The rock was dry and my Vibram soles stuck to it quite nicely!
 Eventually I worked my way up to where the ridge tops out and the views begin to open up.
 I continued up the ridge, eventually coming to two backpacks and a 30ft cliff.

 As I peered down the cliff I could see two faces looking back up at me.
-The Finleys had just completed the downclimb without their packs and poles and where getting ready for the pinnicle section.
-I could see that the snow beside the pinnicles was melted just enough so it wouldn't be a problem to scramble below it.
+The Finleys had just completed the down climb without their packs and poles and where getting ready for the pinnacle / crux section.
+I could see that the snow beside the pinnacles was melted just enough so it wouldn't be a problem to scramble below it.
 The slope did get pretty steep so I thought I would bring my poles with me down the cliff.

 I found a nice perch out of the wind with my feet dangling over a small cliff and ate lunch with a beautiful panorama of the Spray Valley opening up in front of me.
 I saw a car pull up beside my truck down in the parking lot and assumed that someone was making a late-day dash for the summit.
 I hoped they had read the weather forecast because the clouds were starting to darken and the wind wasn't getting any calmer or warmer.
 As I paused for a drink of water I could hear rocks crashing down a steep drainage to my left.
 I could also hear this weird noise that sounded like a rusty nail being pulled out of an old board.
 I was at a loss for the source until I saw a goat running down the slope!
 I never heard a goat sound like that before!

 As I went down the forested slopes again I met up with two guys and girl coming up.
 I had almost forgotten about the other car.
 At their current rate they wouldn't make the peak for hours yet so I politely asked where they were headed.
 "No place to go but the peak eh?" was the reply.
 I should have asked how many scrambles they had done but I hate being a snob so I just advised them to stick to the slabs and went on my way.
 I can never figure out what makes some people tackle a big mountain like Big Sister at 2 o'clock in the afternoon with bad weather on the way!
-When I got back to the parking lot I saw that their car was rented and hoped that they had the sense to at least turn back when they got over their heads!
-I'm always surprised that there aren't more accidents then there are in the mountains.
+When I got back to the parking lot I saw that their car was rented and hoped that they had the sense to at least turn back when they got over their heads.

-All-in-all it was a great solo scramble and a peaceful day away from work and the concrete jungle and crowds of the city.
+All-in-all Big Sister was a great solo scramble and a peaceful day away from work and the concrete jungle and crowds of the city.